Ep.15: Naruto vol. 1 by Masashi Kishimoto

 Here’s what Naruto was drawn like in the early sketches before chapter 1 was finalized:

-And now as mentioned on Page 35, here’s what he’s drawn like within chapter 1, he’s a bit taller than the sketch, but still very short, looking like a little kid:
+As mentioned on Page 35, here’s what he’s drawn like within chapter 1, he’s a bit taller than the sketch, but still very short, and he looks like a little kid:

 But then by the end of the first volume, he’s still short for his age, but the way he’s drawn and moves, he’s probably a foot-taller, all told, based on how he’s drawn: